alan-turing-institute/dce-community/CONTRIBUTING.md

 <!--delete sentences above this line when reusing this repository-->

-The **Reproducible Project Template** repository is developed under ***[The Turing Way](https://github.com/alan-turing-institute/the-turing-way)* to demonstrate the practical integration of reproducibility practices on the collaborative or shared online repository**.
+The Data-Centric Engineering repository is developed to demonstrate the practical integration of open research practices and knowledge sharing on the collaborative or shared online repository.

-This project is being developed **openly** and invites contributions from **anyone interested** in reproducible data science who would like to get involved.
+This project is being developed for the DCE community and invites contributions from anyone interested in data-centric engineering who would like to get involved.
 You can suggest topics to include in this repository, report mistakes/bugs, create Pull Requests to fix an error, offer resources or help develop or review the training materials.

 We have a [Code of Conduct](./CODE_OF_CONDUCT.md) that applies to all the activities related to this project.